 - Recommend improvements to care at the individual, provider, and system levels with the potential for reducing or preventing future events.

-- Partner with the New Mexico stakeholders, to assist in developing and implementing statewide strategies to reduce maternal mortality.
+- Partner with New Mexico stakeholders, to assist in developing and implementing statewide strategies to reduce maternal mortality.

 - Develop actionable strategies for prevention and intervention.